On-boarding to your subscription list

 This is why I like to provide lots of clickable stuff, because even if the person has images switched off they might click a link.
 And then we’ll know.

 Another trick is to invite subscribers to respond with information: “What’s your best ever movie quote?”
-MailChimp allows subscribers to simply reply to the email, I don’t know what other systems do.
+MailChimp and MailerLite allow subscribers to simply reply to the email, I don’t know what other systems do.

 Culling your email list is a tricky thing because you might be getting rid of people who actually are interested.
 Although, to be fair, if you get rid of anyone who has failed to interact in over a year (especially if you’ve released new stuff or done cover reveals) it’s probably safe to assume they aren’t seeing it.